Rodolfo Graziani: The Italian Social Republic

+Although Graziani had been part of Mussolini's entourage when it left Milan for Como on the evening of April 25, he remained in Como with his companions rather than continuing the journey and as a result, Graziani avoided the fate that befell Benito Mussolini, who was captured and executed by communist partisans in Dongo.
+On April 27, Graziani surrendered to Emilio Daddario, a United States intelligence officer of the Office of Strategic Services, in Cernobbio, on the shores of Lake Como.
+Two days later, German representatives acting on behalf of Heinrich von Vietinghoff, commander-in-chief of German forces in Italy, and Karl Wolff, the "Supreme SS and Police Leader" in the country, signed the Armistice of Caserta.
+This agreement led to the capitulation of all German forces under the Southwest Command during the night of May 2–3, 1945.

 At the end of World War II, Graziani spent a few days in the San Vittore Prison in Milan before he was transferred to Allied control.
-He was brought back to Africa in Anglo-American custody and stayed there until February 1946.
-Allied forces then felt the danger of his assassination or lynching had passed (many thousands of fascists were murdered in Italy in the summer and autumn of 1945) and so moved Graziani to the Procida prison in Italy.
+He was brought back to Algeria in Anglo-American custody and stayed there until February 1946.
+Allied forces then felt the danger of his assassination or lynching had passed (many thousands of fascists were murdered in Italy in the summer and autumn of 1945), and so moved Graziani to the Procida prison in Italy.